Home » Ted Bundy Seattle Locations » This Location

 Before moving to the University District to attend college, she lived in the Newport Hills area of Bellevue, which is in the suburbs of Seattle.

 She was about 5'7" and weighed 115 pounds, with long brown hair and blue eyes.
-According to friends and family, she had a great singing voice.
-She also loved photography and liked to bring her camera everywhere.
+Friends and family said that she had a great singing voice.
+She also loved photography so much that she brought her camera everywhere.

-Every day before class, she would attend her job at Northwest Ski Reports, where she would announce the weather conditions for various ski resorts on the morning radio.
+Healy would wake up early each morning, cycle to her job at Northwest Ski Reports, and announce the weather conditions for various ski resorts on the radio.
+Afterwards, she would attend class at UW.

 On the morning that she failed to show up for work, her colleagues at the station speculated live on air that she must be sick.

-This is a crime scene photograph of Lynda Ann Healy's room.
+This is a crime scene photograph of Healy's bedroom, which was situated in the basement.

-A blood stain is visible at the top of the mattress, close to where her pillow was.
-The location of the blood on Healy's bed and nightgown suggests that Bundy incapacitated her by striking her over the head with an object.
+A blood stain is visible at the top of the mattress, close to where her pillow would have been.
+The blood on Healy's bed and nightgown indicates that Bundy incapacitated her by striking her over the head with an object.

 It is likely that he attacked her in the middle of the night while she was sleeping.

-The fact that her roommate didn't hear anything suggests that it was very quick and powerful.
+The fact that nobody heard anything suggests that it was very quick and powerful.

 Once he had finished tidying the room and "staging" the crime scene, he carried Healy outside and put her in his Volkswagen Bug.
 At this stage, he drove to a predesignated spot on Taylor Mountain—an area where he frequently went camping.